BradleyA/markit/README.md

     git clone https://github.com/BradleyA/markit
     cd markit

-### Install
-To install the latest commit of markit, change to the directory you want to download the script.

-    curl -L https://api.github.com/repos/BradleyA/markit/tarball | tar -xzf - --wildcards */markit ; mv BradleyA*/markit . ; rmdir BradleyA*/

-To download markit version 3.8, change to the directory you want to download the tar file with the README, markit, and testfiles.

-    curl -o markit-3.8.tar -L https://api.github.com/repos/BradleyA/markit/tarball/3.8

 ### Usage
 Mark a **tracked modified file**, sample.sh, in your local Git repository and push those changes to GitHub.